 In examples 3 and 4 it is demonstrated how this rendering issue can be solved by using SliverPadding instead.
 The difference may be subtle, especially when viewed separately, but it is there and does not look so good to a keen eye, below is a composite image showing the difference.

 You can see this demo in a browser with DartPad here.

-The difference is not so large on WEB build using the HTML render with this example.
-It is more clear on SKIA or desktop builds, due to the used elevation in the example and the difference in how HTML and SKIA renderer draws elevations.
+The difference is not so large on the WEB build using the HTML render with this example.
+It is more visible on SKIA or desktop builds, due to the used elevation in the example and the difference in how HTML and SKIA renderer paints elevations.

 Source GIST: Padding Slivers with SliverPadding and demo of why Padding does not work